brnstz/bus/README.md

 `busloader` downloads static
 [GTFS](https://developers.google.com/transit/gtfs/) files and loads those files into the db.
-When it's finished loading a set of files, it updates materialized views that queried by `busapi`.
+When it's finished loading a set of files, it updates materialized views queried by `busapi`.

 ### `busprecache`